ethereum-optimism/design-docs/protocol/l1-upgrades.md

 ## Contract versioning

-As part of this work, we will cease to version each L1 contract, and instead move to a global L1 contracts version.
-This version will be stored in the `SystemConfig` and OPCM.
-For backwards compatibility, the existing `version()` getters will return the value from `SystemConfig.version()`.
+Existing `version()` getters will continue to work as normal.

-The `DeployImplementations` script will write the version into the OPCM, which writes it into the `SystemConfig`.
+The OPCM will have a `version()` getter with a version matching `X.Y.Z` in the `op-contracts/vX.Y.Z` release tag.

-The `rc` tag will be included on the OPCM upon deployment.
-It will be programmatically removed when `upgrade()` is called by the Upgrade Controller multisig, which signifies governance approval.
+The `DeployImplementations` script will write the version into the OPCM, along with an `rc` tag.
+The `rc` tag will be programmatically removed when `upgrade()` is called by the Upgrade Controller multisig, which signifies governance approval.

 ## Proof system considerations